Cats (musical): Act II – Why Will the Summer Day Delay – When Will Time Flow Away?

 With a third crash and an evil laugh, the "most wanted" cat Macavity appears.
 He is the so-called "Napoleon of Crime" who always manages to evade the authorities.
 Macavity's henchmen capture Old Deuteronomy and take off with the patriarch in tow.
 As Munkustrap and his troop give chase, Demeter and Bombalurina explain what they know about Macavity ("Macavity: The Mystery Cat").
-When they are finished, Macavity returns disguised as Old Deuteronomy, but his cover is blown by Demeter and he ends up in a fight with Munkustrap and Alonzo.
+When they are finished, Macavity returns disguised as Old Deuteronomy, but his cover is blown by Demeter and he ends up getting beaten by Munkustrap and Alonzo.
 Macavity holds his own for a time, but as the rest of the tribe begin to gang up and surround him, he shorts out the stage lights and escapes in the resulting confusion.

 After the fight, Rum Tum Tugger calls upon the magician Mr. Mistoffelees for help ("Magical Mr. Mistoffelees").
 Known as the "original conjuring cat", Mr. Mistoffelees can perform feats of magic that no other cat can do.
 He displays his magical powers in a dance solo and uses them to restore the lights and bring back Old Deuteronomy.
 Now, the "Jellicle choice" can be made.

 Before Old Deuteronomy can make his decision, Grizabella returns to the junkyard and he allows her to address the gathering.
 Her faded appearance and lonely disposition have little effect on her song ("Memory").
 With acceptance and encouragement from Jemima and Victoria, her appeal succeeds and she is chosen to be the one to go to the Heaviside Layer and be reborn into a new Jellicle life ("The Journey to the Heaviside Layer").
 A tyre rises from the piles of junk, carrying Grizabella and Old Deuteronomy partway towards the sky; Grizabella then completes the journey on her own.
-Finally, Old Deuteronomy gives an address to the audience, closing the show ("The Ad-dressing of Cats").
+Finally, Old Deuteronomy closes the show by giving his final speech to the audience ("The Ad-dressing of Cats").